John-Abbott-College/4A8-Notes/08_SQLite_and_Csharp.md

 1. Connect to a database
 2. Create tables and insert data via C#
 3. Verify your work by using SQLite from the command prompt
-4. Understand what SQL injection is and how parameterized queries help prevent it.
+4. Understand what SQL injection is and how parameterized queries help prevent it
 5. Insert data securely using parameters
 6. Retrieve data using parameterized queries

-## 🧩🧩 Lab
+## 🧩🧩 Lab 1

 ### 1. Install Packages in Visual Studio